 This Standard includes specific methods for equipment using consumables, such as printers, and equipment not using consumables, such as monitors and PC's.
-Annex A specifies monochrome and colour print patterns for use in the operating phase of EUT using paper consumables.
+Annex A specifies monochrome and colour print patterns for use in the operating phase of EUT using consumables (e.g. paper).